There are three situations in which to use the comma.

 My favourite ice cream flavours are strawberry, chocolate, banana, and toffee.

-This shows that banana is a separate flavour to toffee, so people don’t think it is “banana and toffee”.
+This shows that banana is a separate flavour to toffee, so people do not think it is “banana and toffee”.

 To separate introductory parts